tidalmigrations/tidalmigrations.github.io/pages/api/get_several.md

 You will need:

-1. Your subdomain -> Refer: [Get Subdomain](https://app.tidalmg.com/?login) & type in your email in the prompt bar.
+1. Your Subdomain -> Refer to [Get Subdomain](https://get.tidalmg.com/workspaces) & type in your email in the prompt bar.
+Afterwards, you will receive an email with all of your workspaces.
 2. Your access token -> Refer: [Authentication Guide](index.html)

 ```